Contribution guide

 Releases are made to the Python Packaging Index (PyPI) and can be installed with the python pip tool.
 To make a new release follow these steps.

-Before doing anything, launch a CI run from main branch to see that everything works as expected.
+Before doing anything, launch an Actions workflow run from main branch to see that everything works as expected.
 The CI environment is stable but due to things like, e.g., new pylint version it can unexpectedly break.
-When the pipeline has finished and is green you can move on to the next step.
+When the workflow has finished and is green you can move on to the next step.

 Review the release notes